lucidrains/ring-attention-pytorch/README.md

 - [ ] add ring attention to Tri's flash attention implementation. find some cuda ring reduce impl
 - [ ] figure out how to pytest distributed pytorch
 - [ ] use sdp context manager to validate when it is possible to use `ring_flash_attn_cuda`, otherwise assert out
+- [ ] improvise a variant where each machine keeps compressed summary tokens, and one only ring pass those summary token for some given distance

 ## Citations